Abandoned & Little-Known Airfields:

 The 1989 TX Airport Directory (courtesy of David Brooks)

-depicted Bay City as having four unpaved runways, with the longest being the 2,495' Runway 17/35.
+depicted Bay City Airport as having 4 unpaved runways, with the longest being the 2,495' Runway 17/35.

 The manager was listed as Jim Warnock.

-The outline of the three grass runways was still very recognizable,
+The outline of the 3 grass runways was still very recognizable,

 and several hangars were clustered around the northwest corner of the field.

-The original Bay City Municipal Airport was closed at some point between 1989-2004,
+The 2nd location of Bay City Municipal Airport was closed at some point between 1989-2004,

 as it was no longer listed among active airfields as of 2004.

-An October 2004 photo by David Brooks of the abandoned Bay City Airport,
+An October 2004 photo by David Brooks of the abandoned 2nd location of Bay City Airport,

 "taken from the where the runway used to come to the road, so the picture is looking southeast."

-David Brooks visited the site of the original Bay City Municipal Airport in October 2004.
+David Brooks visited the site of the 2nd location of Bay City Municipal Airport in October 2004.

 His report: "Well - it is closed.
 Amazingly, the field is pretty much in tack.